gschwaer/fp_memory_centric_sched/README.md

 Jailhouse
 ---------

 * There are two versions of memory arbitration implemented: TDMA and fixed priority.
-You can switch from one to the other in the file `include/jailhouse/config.h`.
+You can switch from one to the other in the file `include/jailhouse/config.h` (+ recompile & restart).
-* There is a define in the `fixed_priority.c` code which suspends linux cores in case the memory is in use.
+* There is a define in the `fixed_priority.c` code which suspends linux cores in case the memory is in use (untested!).
 It should be easily adaptable for tdma as well.
 * Compilation might fail while Jailhouse is running.